MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/engage-with-your-customers.md

 ---
-Description: Drive customer engagement and satisfaction by using features like notifications, targeted offers, responding to reviews and feedback, and more.
+description: Drive customer engagement and satisfaction by using features like notifications, targeted offers, responding to reviews and feedback, and more.
 title: Engage with your customers ms.date: 10/31/2018 ms.topic: article